 - Genetically Modified Food and Feed and Environmental Risk

 - Plant Health

-- Propagating Material and Ornamental Plants
+- Propagating Material of Ornamental Plants

-- Propagating material and Plants of Fruit Genera and Species
+- Propagating Material and Plants of Fruit Genera and Species

 - Seeds and Propagating Material for Agricultural, Horticultural and Forestry